Plantar Fasciitis

 Signs and Symptoms

-Plantar fasciosis is often described as pain first thing in the morning after getting out of bed or after sitting.
+Plantar fasciosis is often described as pain first thing in the morning after getting out of bed or after sitting/rest.
 The pain often decreases a short time after being on your feet.
 The pain may or may not increase with time on your feet.
 The pain may increase over a number of months.

 Causes